-Classical texts of Traditional Chinese Medicine relate women’s growth, development, reproduction and the aging process to her Kidney’s energetic system.
-This energetic system, consisting of the Kidney’s Yin, Yang, Qi (pronounced “chee”) and Essence, moves in seven year cycles where every seventh year marks a transitional point in a women’s maturation process.
-For example: at age 7 they say a girl’s Kidney Qi starts to strengthen, at 14 the energy of her Kidneys peak causing the onset of puberty, between the ages of 21 and 28 her Kidney’s energy flourishes making these years the best time to conceive, and as she further matures she will begin see a gradual decline in the Kidney at 35 years old until she reaches the age of menopause at 49.
+Classical texts of Traditional Chinese Medicine relate women’s growth, development, reproduction and aging process to her Kidney’s energetic system.
+This energetic system, consisting of the Kidney’s Yin, Yang, Qi (pronounced “chee”) and Essence, move in seven-year cycles where every seventh year marks a transitional point in a women’s maturation process.
+For example: at age 7, they say a girl’s Kidney Qi starts to strengthen.
+At 14, the energy of her Kidneys peak, causing the onset of puberty; between the ages of 21 and 28, her Kidney’s energy flourishes making these years the best time to conceive, and as she further matures, she will begin to see a gradual decline in the Kidney at 35 years old until she reaches the age of menopause at 49.

-Treating women’s health issues start with understanding the movement of this energetic system and identifying any imbalances in the body that may impair the Kidney’s natural ability to manage women’s growth, reproduction and maturation process.
+Treating women’s health issues starts with understanding this energetic system’s movement and identifying any imbalances in the body that may impair the Kidney’s natural ability to manage women’s growth, reproduction and maturation process.

 So how can Acupuncture and TCM help women’s health?
-When the energetic systems of our body are in balance we have within ourselves the natural ability to fight illness and ward of disease.
-Therefore gynecological disorders, or any disease or illness for that matter, stems from imbalances in the body’s energetic systems.
-What causes these imbalances? – Stress, poor diet, lack of sleep, congenital deficiencies, past illnesses or injuries just to name a few.
-Therefore the goal of TCM and acupuncture treatment is to identify the root cause of the illness, effectively restoring balance to all energetic systems of the body.
-Ultimately this is the strength and benefit behind treating disease with acupuncture and TCM: TCM treats the patient as a whole, not just the signs and symptoms of the disease.
+When the energetic systems of our body are in balance, we have within ourselves the natural ability to fight illness and ward off disease.
+Therefore gynecological disorders, or any disease or illness, stem from imbalances in the body’s energetic systems.
+What causes these imbalances? – Stress, poor diet, lack of sleep, congenital deficiencies, and past illnesses or injuries, just to name a few.
+Therefore, the goal of TCM and acupuncture treatment is to identify the root cause of the illness, effectively restoring balance to all body’s energetic systems.
+Ultimately this is the strength and benefits behind treating disease with acupuncture and TCM: TCM treats the patient as a whole, not just the signs and symptoms of the disease.
 Treatments are longer lasting and more effective since a body in balance can fight disease naturally and on its own.

 Menopause is a natural part of a woman’s lifecycle.
-Traditional Chinese Medicine states that a woman’s growth, development and aging process occurs in seven year stages, where every seventh year marks an important transitional point in a woman’s life.
-A woman’s menopausal stage occurs at the age of 49 (7×7), at which time she will naturally stop menstruating as her Kidney’s energetic system begins to wane.
-According to Chinese medicine a woman should pass through her menopausal years without experiencing any of the common signs and symptoms that we’ve come to readily associate menopause with such as hot flashes and swings in emotion.
-In fact, it’s interesting to note that there isn’t even a word for menopause in traditional Chinese medical vocabulary.
+Traditional Chinese Medicine states that a woman’s growth, development and aging process occurs in seven-year stages, where every seventh year marks a critical transitional point in a woman’s life.
+A woman’s menopausal stage occurs at the age of 49 (7×7), when she will naturally stop menstruating as her Kidney’s energetic system begins to wane.
+According to Chinese medicine, a woman should pass through her menopausal years without experiencing any common signs and symptoms that we’ve come to readily associate menopause with, such as hot flashes and swings in emotion.
+Interestingly, there isn’t even a word for menopause in traditional Chinese medical vocabulary.
 Menopause or menopausal symptoms are essentially a western concept.

-As with many other gynecological disorders, TCM treatment of menopausal symptoms begins with the Kidneys – in particular the balancing of the energies of the Kidney’s Yin and Yang.
+As with many other gynecological disorders, TCM treatment of menopausal symptoms begins with the Kidneys – particularly, balancing the energies of the Kidney’s Yin and Yang.
 Acupuncture and herbal medicine are typically used together for effective treatment.

-Painful periods are not normal!
-It’s funny how women have come to accept that pain should be a normal part of our menstrual period.
-On the contrary – there is nothing normal about it!
-According to Traditional Chinese Medicine a normal menstrual period should be without any pain including: abdominal cramps, breast tenderness, migraine headaches, or lower back pain.
+Painful periods are not regular!
+It’s funny how women have come to accept that pain should be a regular part of our menstrual period.
+On the contrary – there is nothing ordinary about it!
+According to Traditional Chinese Medicine, an average menstrual period should be without pain, including abdominal cramps, breast tenderness, migraine headaches, or lower back pain.
 In addition, a normal period should be absent of blood clots, water retention, mood swings or changes in appetite.

-So what does a normal period look like?
-A woman’s menstrual period should arrive approximately every 28 days, blood flow should last anywhere between 5 and 7 days with sufficient volume and ease of flow.
+So what does an average period look like?
+A woman’s menstrual period should arrive approximately every 28 days; blood flow should last between 5 and 7 days with sufficient volume and ease of flow.
 Our periods should come and go without incident or pain.

 Then what causes menstrual disorders?
-As with most women’s health issues, the Kidney plays a large role in healthy menstruation but so does the Liver.
-According to TCM, the Liver’s energetic system ensures a proper volume of menstrual blood and facilitates its ease of flow at the time of bleeding.
-The Liver also aids the Kidney in the timing of our cycle ensuring our period arrives every 28 days.
+As with most women’s health issues, the Kidney plays a prominent role in healthy menstruation but so does the Liver.
+According to TCM, the Liver’s energetic system ensures a good volume of menstrual blood and facilitates its ease of flow during bleeding.
+The Liver also aids the Kidney in the timing of our cycle, ensuring our period arrives every 28 days.